 Welcome to BuxMont!
 If you are new to Unitarian Universalism you will find us to be a different kind of faith.
 Rather than center our religion on creeds or a particular set of beliefs, we choose to follow a way of life that embraces spiritual growth, questioning, integrity and community, and that is lived in diversity.
 Within our fellowship we have Theists, Humanists, Christians, Atheists, Buddhists, neo-pagans, and many others – all in community together.
 We have found that the diversity of our beliefs aids each of us in our own truth-seeking.

 Our Sunday services are a good first way to get to know us – in a year of minister- and lay-led services you’re likely to participate in services on topics as diverse as Hinduism, science and religion, human rights, loss and grieving, spiritual journeys, and many more.
-The services are at 9:15 and 11:15 from September through April (10:15 on Sunday mornings from May through August).
+The services are Sunday mornings at 10:15 am.
 Dress is come-as-you-are and newcomers are always welcome.
 Services are followed by a social hour with coffee and doughnuts.

 Children are especially important to us at BuxMont, and many services include a special time for the youngest members of our community.
 This is followed by a plethora of children’s religious education classes, led by our very able Religious Education team.
 In the words of William Ellery Channing, “The great end in religious instruction is not to stamp our minds upon the young, but to stir up their own… not to form an outward regularity, but to touch inward springs.”